patriciogonzalezvivo/glslViewer/README.md

 **Note**: In RaspberryPi you can avoid taking over the screen by using the `-l` flags so you can see the console.
 Also you can edit the shader file through ssh/sftp.

-**Note**: On Linux and macOS you may used to edit your shaders with Sublime Text 2, if that's your case you should try this [Sublime Text 2 plugin that launch glslViewer every time you open a shader](https://packagecontrol.io/packages/glslViewer).
+**Note**: On Linux and macOS you may used to edit your shaders with Sublime Text, if that's your case you should try this [Sublime Text 2 plugin that launch glslViewer every time you open a shader](https://packagecontrol.io/packages/glslViewer).

-### Loading Vertex shaders and geometries
+### 2. Loading a Vertex shader and a geometrie

 ![](http://patriciogonzalezvivo.com/images/glslViewer-3D.gif)